-The Hoka referral program includes a 30-day cookie, a $50 minimum threshold, and Net 60 payouts via PayPal, direct deposit, or paper check.
+The referral program gives you a 30-day cookie, cross-device tracking, and pays out on Net 60 once you hit the $50 minimum, via PayPal, direct deposit, or paper check depending on the network.

-Hoka’s rise from a $3 million startup to ranking third among female runners shows there’s good cash in promoting shoes that look like marshmallows but perform like rockets.
+Hoka’s rise alone shows you there’s good cash in promoting shoes that look like marshmallows but perform like rockets.

 Hoka Affiliate Program Breakdown

-Understanding how Hoka’s partnership program works helps you pick the best network — and avoid leaving money on the table.
+Understanding how Hoka’s partnership program works helps you pick the best network and also avoid leaving money on the table.

 Here’s the short version before we dive in: